 Data analysis

-Suitability of various taxonomic groups and feeding groups as baselines were based on the four updated criteria: 1) organisms should be easy to collect and widely distributed, 2) within-site δ15N variation should be low, 3) δ15N values should be correlated with geographic variability in δ15N values, and 4) trophic position of consumers calculated from the baseline should be independent of system-specific δ15N variability when there is no change dietary change.
+Suitability of various taxonomic groups and feeding groups as baselines was based on the four updated criteria: 1) organisms should be easy to collect and widely distributed, 2) within-site δ15N variation within a potential baseline group should be low, 3) δ15N values should be correlated with geographic variability in δ15N values, and 4) trophic position of consumers calculated from the baseline should be independent of system-specific δ15N variability when there is no change dietary change.
 Although all analyses were performed for all widely distributed taxonomic and feeding groups, selection occurred progressively from each criterion.
 For example, if a taxonomic group met the first criterion, it would stay in the list of potential baselines and be evaluated for the second criterion, but if it did not meet the first criterion then it would be removed from the list.
-Common methods for baselines corrections in the literature are to either use individual basal resource compartments, the average of all primary consumers, or the averages of all basal resources.
-We also evaluated if using composite averages of primary consumers or basal resources would meet criteria 3 and 4.
+Common methods for baseline corrections in the literature are to either use individual basal resource compartments, the average of all primary consumers, or the averages of all basal resources.
+We also evaluated if composite averages of primary consumers or basal resources would meet criteria 3 and 4.

 The geographic distribution was expressed as the percentage of the 16 sites that contained a given taxonomic or feeding group.
 We used a cut off value of 75% of sites in the selection process as a reasonable value for identifying a taxonomic or feeding group with a wide distribution.
 Although 75% was chosen arbitrarily, Kristensen et al. (2016) included two taxa that would fall below this mark, and the optimal baseline identified by Kristensen et al. (2016) was found at 78.9% of sites.
 This makes our cutoff a more conservative measure of distribution while retaining the distribution levels of the best baselines in other studies.
-Taxonomic or feeding groups present at greater than 75% of sites were considered widely distributed.

 We compared differences in within-site variation (coefficient of variation = CV) of the mean δ15N values of single taxonomic and feeding groups with 1-way analysis of variance (ANOVA).
 We calculated within-site CV as SD/mean at a site.
-The withini-site CV values were log transformed to ensure normality.
+The within-site CV values were log transformed to ensure normality.
 We used the Tukey HSD post hoc tests for pairwise-comparison using an alpha of 0.05.

 We used least squares linear regression to assess relationships between stream compartment δ15N and trophic position values (see below) versus the longitudinal stream gradient (PC1 score).
-Taxonomic and feeding groups with significant (P ≤ 0.05) relationships with the longitudinal gradient were considered to sufficiently track background δ15N variation.
+Taxonomic and feeding groups with significant (P ≤ 0.05) relationships with the longitudinal gradient were considered to sufficiently track geographic variation in δ15N values.

 We compared uncorrected TP of the five fish species to the TP estimates of the fish species after correction by various taxonomic and feeding groups.
-We calculated trophic positions for brown trout, creek chub, longnose dace, longnose sucker, and white sucker using each taxonomic or feeing group as baselines using the following equation (Post, 2002):
+We calculated trophic positions for brown trout, creek chub, longnose dace, longnose sucker, and white sucker using each taxonomic or feeding group as baselines using the following equation (Post, 2002):

 TPcorrected = δ15Nconsumer -δ15Nbaseline Δ15N+ TLbaseline